 The cabin is accessible by vehicle when there's no snow, however, four-wheel drive is strongly recommended.
 In the winter, skis or snowshoes are required to cover the half-mile to the cabin from the plowed road.
 Guests are responsible for their own travel arrangements and safety.

-The Big Creek Cabin will be undergoing extensive maintenance this summer season, beginning in July.
-At this time, the cabin will be unavailable for reservations from July 1st until after November 1st.
+The Big Creek Cabin will be undergoing extensive maintenance this summer season, beginning in August.
+At this time, the cabin will be unavailable for reservations from August 1st until October 31st.
 When the work has been accomplished, the cabin will be opened for reservations as soon as possible.
 Thank you for your patience.
 Please call the district for updates.

 Stock Corral provided for 6 stock animals; if used, please clean corral before leaving.
 Hay and feed brought to the site for stock must be certified weed-free.
 Out-of-state horses must have current Coggins testing.